 Today’s implementations are incomplete and admittedly flawed.
 Features such as SmartHDR, portrait mode and simulated depth effects are only a small step in this direction.

 As this technology develops, it will be responsible for more than just augmenting an otherwise conventional camera.
-Much of the camera as we know it can be virtualized.
+Much of the camera as we know it will be virtualized.
 The physics of light can be simulated by sophisticated algorithms that are fed a constant stream of visual information from multiple precision imagers.

 It’s is the consumer electronics giants, specifically the largest players in mobile technology that have the incentive and profit potential to develop radical next generation computational imaging hardware and software.
 It requires a potential market on a mass consumer scale to justify the kind of development required.